 Add the curry paste and cook, stirring, for an additional minute.

-Add the coconut milk, stir to combine, and bring to a simmer and cook 5 minutes.
+Add the coconut milk, stir to combine.
+Add cooked potatoes and green beans to the pot, bring to a simmer and cook 5 minutes.

 Stir in the lime and basil leaves.
 Garnish with cilantro, if desired, and serve.